Home

 The Mystery Upright bass

 We call this the 'Mystery upright bass' because it was made by two different makers.
 For one, the top and sides are extremely old (circa 1850).
 Lovely arched and made by someone's incredibly gifted hands.
 Then, the neck and the back are definitely newer but still made at a very high level.
 Maybe in the last 10-20 years or so.
 Overall the bass is in excellent condition and a newly French polish throughout that makes it almost impossible to take pictures!
 It is a very lovely bass though and has a great sound: Even with the brighter Spirocore strings, it has a very focused cushion of sound!
-It appears to be a Viennese or Bohemian style.
-Here to go back to the Bass Cafe
+It appears to be a Viennese or Bohemian style. $6,500 Click upright bass to go back to the Bass Cafe.
+Also, learn how to ship a bass to you just to try.
+SOLD

 When comparing prices, make sure you compare 'apples to apples' whenever possible.
 You'll find that our prices (by far) are the very best in the country.
 Some differ by as much as 40% or less on a bass.